ApryseSDK/pdftron-react-native/README.md

 - [exportAnnotations](#exportannotations)

 ##### importAnnotations
-To import existing XFDF string to the current document.
+To import XFDF string to the current document.

 Returns a Promise.